New England Science Fiction Association

 The New England Science Fiction Association, or NESFA, is a science fiction club centered in the New England area.
 It was founded in 1967, "by fans who wanted to do things in addition to socializing".
 NESFA is currently registered as a non-profit literary organization under IRS section 501(c)(3).

-The organization holds regular meetings (at their dedicated site, the NESFA Clubhouse) of and for members and other interested parties.
+The organization holds regular meetings (at their dedicated site, the NESFA Clubhouse in Somerville, Massachusetts) of and for members and other interested parties.
 A weekly meeting is held most Wednesday evenings, for socializing, projects, and miscellaneous business.
 Two weekend meetings are held every month: a Business Meeting (for administration), and the Other Meeting.
 The club also publishes a regular newsletter, Instant Message.
 There are two book groups that meet on a monthly basis, as well as a monthly Game Day, and a monthly Game Night.
 In addition, there is a monthly Media day.
 This involves showings of two episodes of an anime series, two TV series episodes and a movie choice.
 All are science fiction/fantasy related.
 There is currently a NESFA Short Story Contest, accepting submissions from amateur writers seeking to improve their science fiction/fantasy writing through constructive critical analysis from expert readers, editors, and professional writers.